JanaLasser/twitter_sampled_stream_v2/README.md

     [Install]
     WantedBy=multi-user.target
-}
 ```

 Notes:
+* Make sure you have updated the `server_settings.txt` file to correspond to your server's setup.
-* Make sure the correct path to the python executable is supplied.
+* Make sure the correct path to the python executable is supplied in the `ExecStart` variable.
-* Make sure the location of twarc is in the pythonpath, since `get_sampled_stream.py` needs twarc to run.
+* Make sure the location of twarc is in the system's pythonpath, since `get_sampled_stream.py` needs twarc to run.
 * Systemd services run as root.
 I tried to get them working for a user but failed.
 Mainly because the service then wouldn't start at machine reboot.
 * Files created by the python script run as a service are owned by root.
 File ownership is changed to the supplied user later in the `collect_data.py` script.
 * Test if the systemd service is running: `systemctl is-active <service name> >/dev/null 2>&1 && echo YES || echo NO`

+If `get_sampled_stream.py` is working correctly, it will create one folder for every day at `data_storage_dst`, specified in the `server_settings.txt` file.
+Within that folder, an subfolder will be created for every hour of the day.
+In that subfolder, the raw JSON payload from the Twitter API will be saved every minute.

 ### Redundant data collection
-The script `send_data.sh` needs to be hooked up to a (user) cronjob that runs every hour shortly after the full hour:
+The script `send_data.sh` is intended to run **only on server 2**.
+It sends the raw JSON data over to server 1 every hour using `rsync` and deletes the data on server 2.
+The script needs to be hooked up to a (user) cronjob that runs every hour shortly after the full hour to ensure that the last writing operation for the hour has been completed.
+An entry in the crontab that also pipes stdout and sterr to the file `send_data.log` looks like this (make sure to adapt the paths to your server's setup):
 `7 * * * * /home/<user>/twitter_sampled_stream_v2/code/send_data.sh > /home/<user>/twitter_sampled_stream_v2/code/send_data.log 2>&1`

+### Data post-processing
 Note: the file structure is like below, with one folder for every day, and individual data files for every hour of the given day.
 Note that the days and hours refer to the CET time zone, while the timestamps inside the data (`created_at`, `retrieved_at` and `author.created_at`) refer to UTZ.
 `YYYY-mm-dd`
     `YYYY-mm-dd_hh_IDs.txt.xz`
     `YYYY-mm-dd_hh_users.csv.xz`
     `YYYY-mm-dd_hh_tweets.csv.xz`
     `...`

-### Data post-processing
-TODO

 ### Data upload to OSF
 TODO